jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 Current recommendations: 10k-15k clients - single server with file based data store (usually cloud VM).
 SSL load is the biggest load - TLS offloading helps a lot.
 8GB RAM/8 cores is generous towards the top of the range.
 Ubuntu/Debian server recommended.

+##### Self Signed SSL Mode

+- Frontend served using TLS on port 8000 (connected to clients)
+- GUI uses basic authentication with usernames/passwords
+- GUI served over loopback port 8889 (127.0.0.1)
+  - By default not exposed to the network
+  - You can use SSH tunneling to forward the GUI

 - Run a testing instance on your local machine

 ```
 C:\> velociraptor.exe gui
 ```

+### Cloud Deployment

 - Provision a VM in the cloud
   - Configure DNS (static or dynamic)